microsoft/PowerBI-visuals-NetworkNavigator/README.md

 #Getting Started
 * Run `npm install` on the project directory
 * Create a folder with some project name, under the `visuals` directory.
+* If you are creating a PowerBI version of the component
-* Create a new class file, and name it the name of your visual, and put this in it
+    * Create a new class file, and name it the name of your visual, and put the following in it:

 ```
 import { VisualBase } from "../../base/VisualBase"; // Provides some base functionality